 Minimizes Urinary Tract Infections

-This metric measures the percentage of long-term stay residents who suffered from urinary tract infections.
-While more infections could reflect poorly on a facility's cleanliness, it can be problematic to compare different facilities due to nursing homes having reporting standards.
+This statistic tells you the percent of long-term patients who suffered from urinary tract infections.
+Although more infections could reflect poorly on a nursing home's nursing care, it is difficult to compare different facilities due to nursing homes having reporting standards.

 Appropriately Uses Anti-Psychotic Medication

 In Cherokee Trails Nursing Home, 15.52% of Patients use Anti-Psychotic Medication